jdermont/playground-4tip6qyd/statement.md

 ## Yavalath symmetries

 Yavalath is player on hexagonal board, and luckily, hexagon has more symmetries than square.
 Hexagon has 6 symmetries and 6 rotations, so in average a state has 12 equivalent variations.
 We can exploit this fact in few ways.
 Firstly, naively speaking Yavalath has 61 starting moves, but thanks to symmetry deduplication, there are only 9 distinct moves.
+And for the few first moves, much deduplication will occur so we're gonna need to explore much less distinct moves for our opening book.
+Secondly, we can support averagily 12 variations if we save 1 state in the book.
+This way, we can "compress" our moves by factor ~12, which will be invaluable due to 100k characters limit for code.

 This Java template lets you get started quickly with a simple one-page playground.